avocadoboi/avo/README.md

   }

   // Other mouse events that you can override by default in your view are: handleMouseUp, handleDoubleClick,
-  // handleMouseMove, handleMouseScroll, handleMouseLeave and handleMouseEnter
+  // handleMouseMove, handleMouseScroll, handleMouseLeave, handleMouseEnter, handleMouseBackgroundLeave and
+  // handleMouseBackgroundEnter.

   //------------------------------